lsst-dm/dm_dev_guide/tools/sublime.rst

     }

 You can also set C++ syntax-specific settings to override the general settings above.
-Syntax-specific settings are defined by opening a file in the desired language and selecting `Preferences->Settings - Syntax-Specific`.
+Syntax-specific settings are defined by opening a file in the desired language and selecting ``Preferences -> Settings - Syntax-Specific``.
 For example, to have only one ruler at the C++ boundary:

 .. code-block:: json

-    // These settings override both User and Default settings for the C++ syntax {
+    {
         "rulers": [110]
     }

+These settings override both user and default settings for the C++ syntax.

 .. _sublime-python: